 Go for a walk outdoors.
 Reconnect with the feeling of the wind blowing through your hair.
 Listen to the birds that live in a tree in your yard.
 Watch the sunset.
 Take time to smell the flowers that bloom in the park during the summer.
 The natural world is just as natural as it ever was, except there’s less of it than there was twenty-five years ago – and most of us don’t make a point of enjoying it often enough.

 Whenever we look around the world, we see smart leaders – in politics, in business, in media – making terrible decisions.
 What they’re lacking is not IQ but wisdom.
-Which is no surprise; it has never been harder to tap into our inner wisdom because, in order to do so, we have to disconnect from all our omnipresent devices – our gadgets, our screens, our social media – and reconnect with ourselves.
+This is no surprise; it has never been harder to tap into our inner wisdom because, to do so, we have to disconnect from all our omnipresent devices – our gadgets, our screens, our social media – and reconnect with ourselves.

 We get sucked into the Internet and streaming information, and it’s time to unplug and look within.